+This program is separate from the New Vehicle Limited Warranty, but the coverage is concurrent with the powertrain coverage period of your vehicle.
 Canadian roadside coverage and benefits may differ from the U.S. coverage.

-If you require more information, please refer to the coverage section of your warranty guide, call us in Canada at 1-800-665-2006, or visit our website at www.ford.ca.
+If you require more information, please call us in Canada at 1-800-665-2006, or visit our website at www.ford.ca.